-1: The Channel B transmitter interrupt output which is the complement of ISR[5].
-When in this mode OP5 acts as an open-drain output.
+- The complement of OPR[5]. - The Channel B transmitter interrupt output which is the complement of ISR[5].
+When in this mode OP5 acts as an Open-Collector output.
 Note that this output is not masked by the contents of the IMR.